apache/hudi/rfc/rfc-61/rfc-61.md

 * Use External Metastore(such as HMS) to store external view

-Build periodic snapshots based on the time period required by the user These Shapshots are stored as partitions in the metadata management system Users can easily use SQL to access this data in Flink Spark or Presto.
+Build periodic snapshots based on the time period required by the user These Snapshots are stored as tables in the metadata management system Users can easily use SQL to access this data in Flink Spark or Presto.
 Because the data store is complete and has no merged details, So the data itself is to support the full amount of data calculation, also support incremental processing